Investing in AI Demand Letters for Your Personal Injury Practice?

 Value: High

-It is presently unclear what FileVine’s system is doing other than pulling some client data from the FileVine system and then outsourcing claims evaluation to unknown third-parties.
+It is presently unclear what Competitor F's system is doing other than pulling some client data from its client management system and then outsourcing claims evaluation to unknown third-parties.

-Settlement Intelligence does not use generative AI to write the demand letters.
-There is no concern about false information being inserted into a demand letter.
-Instead, Settlement Intelligence creates a demand letter reverse engineered from the way insurance claim software works, based upon information entered by you or your staff.
+Settlement Intelligence creates a demand letter reverse engineered from the way insurance claim software works, based upon information entered by you or your staff.
 In other words, we are capturing the exact information provided value by the insurance company software and then creating the demand letter using that data, organized in the order that insurance companies need it for entry into their claim evaluation systems.
+We can even optimize the demand letter based upon the software that company uses, meaning that our format for Allstate, State Farm and Progressive will all be different.
 That is a dramatic difference in the way AI is used to create the demand letter, as well as the end outcome.

 Expertise in Demand Letters